-You must integrate your boot selection script into U-Boot.
-Refer the U-Boot Scripting Capabilities chapter in the U-Boot user documentation on how to achieve this.
+For more details, refer the U-Boot Scripting Capabilities chapter in the U-Boot user documentation.

-The script uses the names A and B as the bootname for the two different boot targets.
-Thus the resulting boot attempts variables will be BOOT\A\LEFT and BOOT\B\LEFT.
-The BOOT\ORDER variable will contain A B if A is the primary slot or B A if B is the primary slot.
+The example script uses the names A and B as the bootname for the two different boot targets.
+These names need to be set in your system.conf as the bootname of the respective slots.
+The resulting boot attempts variables will be BOOT_A_LEFT and BOOT_B_LEFT.
+The BOOT_ORDER variable will contain A B if A is the primary slot or B A if B is the primary slot to boot.

-Note: If you want to implement different behavior or use other variable names, you might need to modify the uboot\set\state() and uboot\set\primary() functions in src/bootchooser.c.
+Note: For minor changes in boot logic or variable names simply change the boot script and/or the RAUC system.conf bootname settings.
+If you want to implement a fully different behavior, you might need to modify the uboot_set_state() and uboot_set_primary() functions in src/bootchooser.c of RAUC.